grantjenks/python-sortedcontainers/docs/performance-scale.rst

 allocation which, while still :math:`O(1)`, is quite a bit more costly than a processor-supported integer.

-An optimized implementation of Python is `PyPy <http://pypy.org/>`_.
+An optimized implementation of Python is `PyPy`_.
 PyPy improves on CPython in many ways but one of the most important to our discussion is the use of "tagged pointers."
 Tagged pointers are capable of storing integers within the pointer itself.
 This greatly reduces memory consumption so that many integers in PyPy take only eight bytes.

 Lists of integers in PyPy are therefore packed densely together.
 When storing integers in a sorted list, both the "maxes" index and positional index are